dataprolet/docs/docs/guides/dns/unbound.md

 The first command should give a status report of `SERVFAIL` and no IP address.
 The second should give `NOERROR` plus an IP address.

+(Note that it is not necessary to enable DNSSEC in Pi-hole.)

 ### Configure Pi-hole

 Finally, configure Pi-hole to use your recursive DNS server by specifying `127.0.0.1#5335` as the Custom DNS (IPv4):